gam130/Quizztro/README.md

 #### Sources:
  - [Stack Overflow](https://stackoverflow.com/) to help solve issues
 ## License
-This app is under the [MIT License](https://opensource.org/licenses/MIT)
+Quizztro is licensed under the [MIT License](https://opensource.org/licenses/MIT) and is developed by Gautam Maybhate